Risk Factors Dashboard

 We are dependent on certain members of our management, scientific and drug development staff and consultants, the loss of services of one or more of whom could materially adversely affect us.

-We currently have two full-time employees, and retain the services of approximately 15 persons on an independent contractor/consultant and contract-employment basis.
+We currently have one full-time employee, and retain the services of approximately 10 persons on an independent contractor/consultant and contract-employment basis.
 Our ability to manage growth effectively will require us to continue to implement and improve our management systems and to recruit and train new employees.
 Although we have done so in the past and expect to do so in the future, there can be no assurance that we will be able to successfully attract and retain skilled and experienced personnel.

 Our success depends in large part upon our ability to attract and retain highly qualified personnel.
 We compete in our hiring efforts with other pharmaceutical and biotechnology companies, as well as universities and nonprofit research organizations, and we may have to pay higher salaries to attract and retain personnel, which would be very costly.